--------

 Sex Therapy should Lead to MORE connection

-Meaningful intimate experiences often come from feeling present, grounded, and connected within your own body.
-But factors like stress, anxiety, depression, trauma, body image struggles, relationship tension, cultural influences, or physical changes can interrupt that sense of presence.
+Meaningful intimacy grows from feeling present, grounded, and safe in your body.
+Stress, anxiety, trauma, relationship tension, cultural messages, body image struggles, or physical changes can interrupt that sense of connection.

-In therapy, we’ll work together to gently explore these blocks from a depth-oriented, compassionate lens.
-My goal is not perfection, but helping you feel more connected, confident, and attuned to yourself and your relationships.
+In sex therapy, we gently explore these blocks from a depth-oriented, compassionate perspective.
+The goal isn’t perfection or performance—it’s helping you feel more connected, confident, and attuned to yourself and your relationships.

 LGBTQIA+ Affirming and Sex Positive Sex Therapy